"It's The 'Bill Clinton' Of Cities": Traveling Bankers Stunned By San Fran's Squalor - California Political Review

 The health-care industry’s marquee event for the year, where dealmakers meet and hobnob with other industry luminaries, also highlights the uncomfortable wealth disparity in the city.

-The health-care industry’s premier event, a celebration of innovation and money to be made, also highlights San Francisco’s vast wealth disparities as well-to-do attendees hobnob at parties while stepping around people living in cardboard boxes.
-This year’s confab comes as the city is grappling with heightened attention on its troubles, with its homeless crisis worsening, tech companies facing backlash and President Donald Trump lashing out at California’s policies.
+The health-care industry?s premier event, a celebration of innovation and money to be made, also highlights San Francisco?s vast wealth disparities as well-to-do attendees hobnob at parties while stepping around people living in cardboard boxes.
+This year?s confab comes as the city is grappling with heightened attention on its troubles, with its homeless crisis worsening, tech companies facing backlash and President Donald Trump lashing out at California?s policies.

 In a blow to the city’s booming conference industry, Oracle recently said it would move its annual OpenWorld conference to Las Vegas after too many attendees complained about the pricey hotel rooms in SF.

-And in a blow to the area’s reputation as a corporate destination, Oracle Corp. last month said it would hold its OpenWorld conference in Las Vegas after more than 20 years in San Francisco because of the city’s pricey hotels and street conditions.
+And in a blow to the area?s reputation as a corporate destination, Oracle Corp. last month said it would hold its OpenWorld conference in Las Vegas after more than 20 years in San Francisco because of the city?s pricey hotels and street conditions.
 The move is estimated to cost $64 million in lost revenue.

 “San Francisco has squandered its place in the sun,” said John Price, CEO of Greffex Inc., an Aurora, Colorado-based genetic engineering company, who traveled to the conference fresh off a business trip to Asia.
 “San Francisco is the Bill Clinton of cities.
 It squandered itself with its flaws.”